 - Keeps wires and power cords in place so they don't drag.
 This is very important because you don't want your friends, family or the movers tripping over a loose wire while moving heavy furniture

-What Size Shrink Wrap Should I Purchase?
+What Size Shrink Wrap Do I Need for My Move?

-Where can I Purchase Stretch Wrap?
+Where can I Purchase Plastic Wrap?